What Kind of Tea Do Buddhist Monks Drink?

 Buddhist monks were found to have less risk for chronic diseases such as cardiovascular disease, type 2 diabetes and obesity than non-Buddhists.

-One way they may be able to achieve this is through their diet and meditative lifestyle activities like meditation, which contains components of stress reduction.
+One way they may be able to achieve this is through their diet and meditative lifestyle activities like meditation, which contain components of stress reduction.

 What Types of Tea Do Tibetan Buddhist Monks Drink?